gutentag2012/form-signals/docs/guide/react/basic-usage.md

 ```

 ::: danger WARNING
-You cannot subscribe to a signal value from within an arrow function.
+You cannot subscribe to a signal value within an arrow function.
-So you will not be able to use `field.data.value` directly in the main component,
+This means using `field.data.value` directly in the main component is not possible.
-but rather have to create a child component that subscribes to the signal.
+To access the signal value, you'll need to create a child component that subscribes to the signal.
 :::

 If you want to avoid this pitfall, you can use the `FieldProvider` component and consume the fields context in a child